WHAT WE DO

 A collection of free classes helping participants learn healthy and safe living habits and develop important skills for employment.
 Subjects range from keeping a clean kitchen to using a computer in the workplace.
 Funding for certain classes is provided through a partnership with the City of Lynchburg and its Bridges to Progress initiative, and by First National Bank, Virginia Cooperative Extension, Virginia Career Works, and Adult Career Education.

-Along with local colleges, businesses, churches, and other partners, we're working to improve not only the median household income but the quality of life for more families in our community.
+Along with local colleges, businesses, churches, and individual donors and volunteers, we're working to improve not only the median household income but the quality of life for more families in our community.
 When that happens, everyone benefits.